AceMetrix/npm-license/README.md

 Options (Defaults)
 ------------------
 Below are the list of defaults and their descriptions.
-You may pass them either as a module or through the command line (ie. `license-checker --depth=3`)
+You may pass them either as a module or through the command line (ie. `npm-license --depth=3`)

 ```javascript
 {